Logitar/Portal/frontend/README.md

 # Portal

-This is the frontend for the Logitar Portal identity provider.
+This is the frontend of the Logitar Portal identity provider.

 ## Recommended IDE Setup